Rapid Alerts – Before You Enroll

 Will I continue to receive text alerts if I change mobile carriers, even if my number remains the same?

-When you move your number to a new carrier, your previous carrier sends Wells Fargo a Disconnect message.
-A message will appear on the Manage Alerts screen that will tell you which number is disconnected.
+No. When you move your number to a new carrier, your previous carrier sends Wells Fargo a Disconnect message.
+A message will appear on the Manage Alerts screen that will tell you which number was disconnected.
+Just sign on to Wells Fargo Online and access Manage Alerts through the More menu.

 How do I turn off text alerts?

-There are two ways to stop the delivery of all Rapid Alerts:
+There are two ways to stop text alerts:

 How do I temporarily stop text alerts while I am on vacation?